Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Introduction

-To ease computation burdens, various data-driven power flow models are studied by researchers.
-In Ref. \cite{liu_DataDriven_2019,zhang_NonlinearityAdaptive_2024}, regression models are proposed to approximate the relationship between bus power, voltage, and power flows, based on smart meter data.
-Similar ideas are applied in Ref. \cite{kumarawadu_smart_2025} for DOE calculation.
-In Ref. \cite{chen_scheduling_2021}, the authors point out that multilayer perceptrons (MLPs) can learn and replicate intractable power flow constraints with mixed-integer linear counterparts, which can be optimized by commercial solvers.
-However, many integer variables will be introduced to approximate the power flow of large-scale distribution systems, leading to a significant increase in computation burden \cite{chen_efficient_2024}.
+With advancements in artificial intelligence and big data technologies, data-driven optimization methods are gaining increasing attention and are seen as promising alternatives to model-based methods.
+In Ref. \cite{liu_DataDriven_2019}, regression models are proposed to approximate the relationship between bus power, voltage, and power flows, based on smart meter data.
+Similar ideas are applied in Ref. \cite{kumarawadu_smart_2025} to generate a linear power flow surrogate for DOE optimization.
+Although data-driven regression methods eliminate the assumption of nominal operating points, neglecting non-linearity may cause issues.
+In the broader literature, neural networks have been utilized to support optimal power flow.
+In Ref. \cite{chen_scheduling_2021}, the authors point out that multilayer perceptrons (MLPs) can learn and replace intractable power flow constraints with mixed-integer linear counterparts.
+Although mixed-integer linear programming (MILP) problems can be solved to optimality, as the distribution system scales up, the number of integer variables also increases, resulting in a significant increase in computational burden \cite{chen_efficient_2024}.
 Different from MLPs, input convex neural networks (ICNNs) can be reformulated into a group of non-linear convex functions \cite{amos_input_2017}, making it appealing for downstream optimization tasks, such as optimal power flow \cite{zhang_convex_2022,cheng_input_2024}.
-In Ref. \cite{wu_transient_2024}, the authors relax the ICNN model into a group of linear constraints, further simplifying the optimization.
-However, as a promising candidate, how to exploit the convexity of ICNN in DOE optimization still awaits investigation.
+In Ref. \cite{wu_transient_2024}, the authors use an ICNN to model the transient stability index, which is relaxed into a group of linear constraints, enhancing optimization efficiency.
+However, strategies for handling constrained ICNN outputs with both upper and lower limits are lacking.
+Additionally, the method adopted in Ref. \cite{wu_transient_2024} cannot adapt to changes in the constraint parameter, which could result in expensive retraining when the utility wants to modify the operational limits.
+In summary, research efforts need to be dedicated to the development of accurate, adaptive, and computationally efficient DOE optimization methods.